remorses/skema/README.md

 ## todo features
 - preserve reordering

+refactor plan:
+all the refactoring should be implementabel in another language in [go, rust, cpp] to use the features in other platforms as dylib
+1 use lark instead of the current shit
+2 divide in packages:
+- tree: all functions that take or output nodes, like is leaf, is array ...
+- generate: all functions that generate code strings
+-

 ## todo:
+- optional types are union of null ans the type in jsonschema
 - scalar name can be overridden by other splitted types in py and gql
 - when generating python i have to order dependencies over the types
 - ~~scalar unions with null should be removed from graphql~~